ccTLD - What does it mean?

 A country code top-level domain, short ccTLD, is an internationalized version of what you may already know.
 The ccTLDs you see every day while browsing depend a lot on where you live.

 In Germany is ".de" is very common.
 In Australia it is called ".com.au" or simply ".au".
 In Mexico it is called ".mx".
 In China it is called ".cn".
 In the United Kingdom it is called ".uk".
-And the list can go on endlessly.
+And the list can go on and on.

 For Country Code Top-Level Domains, short ccTLDs, it's all about local SEO.
 Remember, however, that a single SEO component, like this one, is only one part of a broader digital marketing strategy.